javascript-tutorial/en.javascript.info/1-js/02-first-steps/01-hello-world/article.md

 - A script in an external file can be inserted with `<script src="path/to/script.js"></script>`.

 There is much more about browser scripts and their interaction with the web-page.
-But let's keep in mind that this part of the tutorial is devoted to Javascript language.
+But let's keep in mind that this part of the tutorial is devoted to JavaScript language.
 So we shouldn't distract ourselves from it.
-We'll be using a browser as a way to run Javascript, very convenient for online reading, but yet one of many.
+We'll be using a browser as a way to run JavaScript, very convenient for online reading, but yet one of many.